jessicaeh/Compression/README.md

 ## Design:
 SchubsH uses the Huffman compression algorithm, while SchubsL uses the LZW compression algorithm.
 Deschubs expands files and can do files compressed using Huffman or LZW.
 SchubsArc makes a compressed archive of several files and Deschubs can be used to expand this archive back into its individual parts.

 Huffman builds a trie and uses that to encode the file.
 When expanding, Huffman reads the trie used to encode the file and uses it to decode.
-LZW finds the longest string in the symbol table and writes the 8-bit value that corresponds.
-It scans one character past the longest string, then associates the next codeword value in the symbol table.
+LZW finds the longest string in the symbol table (s), and writes the 8-bit value that corresponds.
+It then scans one character (c) past s and associates the next codeword value with c appended to s in the symbol table.

 ## Tests: